 - a.
-Within the Specific Plan area, no new parking shall be placed between a building and a street, except where allowed adjacent to a side street in the CR and NR zones. - b.
+Within the Specific Plan area, no new parking shall be placed between a building and a street, except where allowed adjacent to a side street withinin the CR and NR zones. - b.
 Parking, including parking garages, shall be accessed from an alley or secondary frontage when possible.
 The opening of a parking lot or garage on a frontage shall not exceed two lanes in width. - c.
 Pedestrian entrances to all new parking lots and parking garages shall be directly from a frontage line.
 Only underground parking garages may be entered directly from a building. - d.
-Parking areas for nonresidential uses shall maintain a minimum unobstructed clearance height of 14 feet above areas accessible to - e.
+Parking areas for nonresidential uses shall maintain a minimum unobstructed clearance height of 14 feet above areas accessible to vehicles. - e.
 Direct, continuous pedestrian connections, using pedestrian walkways or sidewalks, shall be provided between any on-street parking, remote (off-site) parking or public parking facilities and the uses served. - f.
 Visitor parking areas should be located and designed to be convenient in order to minimize parking in residential neighborhoods. - 2.
 Access to adjacent sites.
 Applicants are encouraged to provide off-street vehicle access to parking areas on adjacent properties to provide for convenience, safety, and efficient circulation.
-Shared pedestrian access between adjacent properties is also strongly encouraged.
+Shared pedestrian access between adjacent properties is also strongly encouraged. - 3.
+Tandem Parking.
+Tandem parking may be allowed at the discretion of the City pursuant to the approval of a Parking Management Plan (PMP) for the project, as follows: - a.
+Non-Residential Uses. - i.
+The use of tandem parking for non-residential uses shall require that the operator of the parking facility provide a valet or attendant at all times that the parking is accessible to users, except where the City determines that the nature of the use and its operation will not require attended parking.